changhongyan123/camia/README.md

-# Nerfies
+# CAMIA

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the CAMIA website.

-If you find Nerfies useful for your work please cite:
+If you find CAMIA useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{chang2024camia,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  author    = {Chang, Hongyan and Shamsabadi, Ali Shahin and Katevas, Kleomenis and Haddadi, Hamed and Shokri, Reza},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  title     = {CAMIA: Camera-aware Image Anonymization},
-  journal   = {ICCV},
+  journal   = {Under Review},
-  year      = {2021},
+  year      = {2024},
 }
 ```